Skip to main content

 Get the facts on concussions and falls

-A concussion is an injury to the brain.
-And falls are the No. 1 cause of concussions.
-Share this fact sheet from Concussion Awareness NOW for an overview of the link between concussions and falls and what to do if someone falls and hits their head.
+Falls are the number one cause of concussions, a brain injury incurred when the brain shakes, twists, or bounces within the skull.
+Share this fact sheet from Concussion Awareness Now for an overview of the link between concussions and falls.
+The fact sheet also includes important actions that should be taken if someone falls and hits their head.

 Get NCOA in Your Inbox